BIOS4100 – Evolution

 Recommended previous knowledge

-The research paper presentation must be approved before the exam
+The assignments must be approved before students can sit for the final exam.

 Examination support material